 Bright, beautiful and buzzing – Little India is a must-do with kids, whether you live in Singapore or are just visiting.
 Here's how to navigate the 'hood…

-Singapore may be small in size, but it’s big in colour, culture and has neighbourhoods so diverse it deserve more than a pass-by on a bus.
+Singapore may be small in size, but it’s big in colour, culture and has neighbourhoods so diverse it deserves more than a pass-by on a bus.
 One of the most colourful of all?
 Little India, of course!
 And with Deepavali just around the corner, now’s the perfect pocket of the island to introduce your kids to temples rich in history, soak up delish local eats and visit the famous stores for Indian sweets and knick knacks… It’s all here in our guide to acing Little India with kids.
 Let the walkabout begin!

 Where should you start?

 Awaken the senses: Tekka Market

 Family fun activity: Find unfamiliar fruits and veggies in the wet market and ask the stallholders if you can try – they are usually happy to let you have a free taste test before you buy!
 Then, flex those bartering skills and get the kids to haggle the price down on your stash.

 Sweet treats for the kids (and grown-ups!): Little India Arcade

 Look out for a building as bright as the wares you’ll find inside!
 A short stroll from Tekka Market will lead you to Little India Arcade on Campbell Road.
 This colourful 1920s building is hard to miss!